MinnPost/mp-dashboard/README.md

 1. `heroku config:add DASHING_AUTH_TOKEN=your_token`
 1. `heroku config:add DASHING_OAUTH_DOMAIN=minnpost.com`
+1. `heroku config:set RACK_ENV=production`

 Install a database

 1. `heroku addons:add heroku-postgresql`
 1. This does not seem right, but the app requires a `DATABASE_URL` which heroku should make on deploy, but this is not working, so manually do this.
 See your DB config with `heroku config`, then: `heroku config:add DATABASE_URL=the_string_from_the_other_config_value`
 1. `heroku run bundle exec rake db:migrate`

+Install New Relic monitoring:

+In order to keep the Heroku instance running so that the long form scheduled tasks can run, New Relic is used to ping the website often.
+This is hackish but allows to use Heroku.

+1. `heroku addons:add newrelic:standard`

 ## Authentication